Hawaii Rental Agreement

 Hawaii Landlord Tenant Laws

-• Warranty of Habitability – Hawaii landlords can only rent out habitable property, which means providing certain features essential to basic health and safety, like heat, plumbing, electricity, and sound structural elements.
-Landlords must begin repairing any issues within 3-12 days after proper notice from the tenant, depending on the issue.
+• Warranty of Habitability – Hawaii landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 3-12 days after proper notice, depending on the issue.
 Failure to repair lets a tenant sue the landlord, repair and deduct from the rent, or terminate the lease.
 Tenants aren’t allowed to withhold rent.

-• Evictions – Hawaii landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
+• Evictions – Hawaii landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Hawaii take between one to four months.

-• Security Deposits – Hawaii caps security deposits at a maximum of one month’s rent.
-Upon lease termination, a landlord must return any unused portion of a security deposit to the tenant within 14 days.
+• Security Deposits – Hawaii caps the value of a security deposit at one month’s rent.
+A landlord must return any unused portion of a tenant’s security deposit within 14 days of the lease ending.

-• Lease Termination – Hawaii allows tenants to terminate a month-to-month lease with 28 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Hawaii allows tenants to end a month-to-month lease with 28 days of advance notice.
+Terminating a fixed-term lease early requires (in most cases) active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Hawaii landlords can raise rent by any amount, whenever they want, with no particular requirements for justification, as long as they give 15 or 45 days of advance notice, depending on the specifics of the tenancy.
-The state caps late fees at 8% of the overdue amount, and returned check fees at $30.
+• Rent Increases and Fees – Hawaii doesn’t regulate the frequency or reason for a rent increase.
+Notice before a rent increase is 15 or 45 days depending on the specifics of the tenancy.
+The state caps late fees at 8% of the overdue amount.
+Returned check fees have a $30 limit.

-• Landlord Entry – Hawaii landlord may enter rental property for purposes reasonably related to the tenancy, such as maintenance and inspections.
-Before entering, a landlord must typically provide at least two days of advance notice.
-Entry requirements are temporarily suspended in emergency situations.
+• Landlord Entry – Hawaii landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+Before entering, they must provide at least at least two days of advance notice, except in emergencies.

-• Settling Legal Disputes – Hawaii allows hearing landlord-tenant disputes in small claims court, as long as the amount in controversy is under $5,000.
-Eviction cases cannot be heard in small claims.
-The statute of limitations for most landlord-tenant issues in Hawaii is six years.
+• Settling Legal Disputes – Hawaii lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $5,000.
+Small claims courts don’t hear eviction cases.
+The statute of limitations is six years for most issues.

 To learn more about landlord tenant laws in Hawaii, click here.